-Investing for a thriving world: Mental health is a key consideration
+Investing to thrive: Mental health is a key consideration

 We analyze corporate efforts to address and improve mental health within the Thriving People category of our sustainable investing research framework.
 Our themes are highly interconnected and always evolving.
-Read more about our unique thematic research approach in our "Investing for a thriving world" white paper.
+Read more about our unique thematic research approach in our "Investing to thrive" white paper.